Mark-Cooper-Janssen-Vooles/Todolendar.UI/README.md

 ## Running Locally
 To run this project locally, you will need to first clone [Todolendar.API](https://github.com/Mark-Cooper-Janssen-Vooles/Todolendar.API) and follow the setup instructions for Todolendar.API to get that running locally.

-Then, come back here to the UI and run `npm install` and `npm start`.
+Then, come back here to the UI and run `npm run docker-start`.
 The UI will open in a new tab and you should be able to login / signup and have all the functionality.

 ---